erimcg/Using-D3js/06_02_trees.md

 # Tree, Cluster, and Radial Layouts

+A tree is a visual representation of a hierarchal model, where the nodes are (usually) represented by circles and the links are represented by lines.
+A cluster layout positions each leaf node of the tree at the same level and a radial layout positions the branches of the tree about the root node.

 ## Tree Layout

-[d3.tree()](https://github.com/d3/d3-hierarchy/blob/master/README.md#tree) is a function generator that returns a layout function that, when passed a root object of a hierarchy, sets the x and y coordinates for each node in the hierarchy in a manner that keeps nodes that are at the same depth aligned vertically.
+[d3.tree()](https://github.com/d3/d3-hierarchy/blob/master/README.md#tree) is a function generator that returns a layout function that, when passed a root object of a hierarchy model, sets the x and y coordinates for each node in the hierarchy in a manner that keeps nodes that are at the same depth aligned vertically.

 In order to render the tree shown below we do the following:
   * Create an JSON object that holds hierarchal data